From Stonehaven to Shetland - how constituency boundary changes for 2024 General Election impact the north and north-east

 Each constituency must have no less than 69,724 electors but also no more than 77,062.

-However, there are some exceptions.
+However, there are some exceptions to constituency boundary changes in Scotland.
 Na h-Eileanan an Iar and Orkney and Shetland are protected and therefore not subjected to review.

 They are instead defined by their geography.